 The database structure is built to contain information on buildings and people from the country-level all the way down to the individual building.
-The first version of the Global Exposure Database (GED) will contain aggregate information on population and the number/built area/reconstruction cost of residential and non-residential buildings at a 1km resolution.
-Detailed datasets on single buildings will be available for a selected number of areas and will increase over time.
+The first version of the Global Exposure Database (GED) contains aggregate information on population and the number/built area/reconstruction cost of residential and non-residential buildings at a 1km resolution.
+Detailed datasets on single buildings are available for a selected number of areas and will increase over time.

 During the first three years it will not be possible to collect data for the whole globe for all levels in a homogeneous manner, which is tested and verified by (local) experts.
 To complete the project, we count on governments, companies, engineers, researchers, other organisations and individuals to continue the project, feed data and implement the dataset, so that its value continues to increase and it can become a resource for many types of applications worldwide, beyond earthquakes and natural hazard.

 (Earthquake) Risk = Vulnerability x Hazard x Exposure